SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/domain_parameters/readme.md

 <!-- --------------------------------- -->

 <h5 id="domain_eq_parameters"> Domain Parameters by Equation </h5>
-The following sections list the parameters associated with a domain for a specific equaion.
+The following sections list the parameters associated with a domain for a specific equation.

 <!-- ---------- advection_diffusion domain Parameters ---------- -->